pkellner/pluralsight-working-with-components-in-react/m4/m4-clip-040/README.md

-# Working with Components in React 18
+# Working with Components in React

-For use with the course "Working with Components in React 18" at Pluralsight
+For use with the course "Working with Components in React" at PluralsightReact

 Author: Peter Kellner